janpascal/denyhosts_sync/README.md

 user that will be running dh_syncserver) and other settings you wish to change.

 Prepare the database for first use with the command `dh_syncserver --recreate-database`.
-This will create the tabled needed by dh_syncserver.
+This will create the tables needed by dh_syncserver.

 ## Running dh_syncserver
-Simple run `dh_syncserver`.
+Simply run `dh_syncserver`.
 Unless there are unexpected error, this will give no output and the server will just keep running.

 ## Updates